Skip to content

 31 July 2019 Mik Aidt Australian matters, Local Geelong matters

 Guest in The Sustainable Hour on 31 July 2019 is Jackie Matthews.
-She’s also a co-host of the show, of course, but we feature her as our ‘guest’ today, because she is starting a Transition Streets group where she lives,
+She’s also a co-host of the show, of course, but we feature her as our ‘guest’ today, because she is starting a Transition Streets group where she lives, and is an interviewee in the third episode of Mik’s

 The Sustainable Hour no 277